tmacro/coredns-consulkv-plugin/README.md

     * `SOA_GET`: Occures when ConsulKV was unable to load any SOA entries from Consul or as default
     * `WRITE_MSG`: Occures when ConsulKV was unable to write the response to CoreDNS due to an internal panic
     * `JSON_UNMARSHAL`: Occures when ConsulKV was unable to unmarshal the received json value from Consul
+* `coredns_consulkv_consul_config_updated_total{error}`:
+  * Count the amount of times the config was updated from the Consul key/value \
+    The list of possible errors are:
+    * `NOERROR`: Occures when ConsulKV was successfully able to receive data from Consul
+    * `ERROR`:  Occures when ConsulKV was unable to connect to Consul, or the data was invalid
 * `coredns_consulkv_consul_request_duration_seconds{status, le}`
   * Histogram of the time (in seconds) each request to Consul took \
     The list of possible statuses are: